gupta29470/Spam_Email_Classifier/README.md

 #  Spam Email Classifier
-## About Spam Email Classifier :  A Spam Email Classifier using Multinomial Naive Bayes Classifier.
+## About Spam Email Classifier: A Spam Email Classifier which classifies that email is spam or not using Multinomial Naive Bayes Classifier.

 ### Dataset [link](https://drive.google.com/file/d/1HWbn1Vk42dO4ehohKw7RGbExHf1u8NLi/view?usp=sharing)